oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.4 - Adds policies for the new news_posts table.
--- Description: Adds RLS policies for the new news_posts table to -- allow public read access and admin-only write access.
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.6 - Adds a secure function for recording payments -- Description: This version introduces a SECURITY DEFINER function -- `record_fee_payment` to allow verified server-side actions -- to insert payment records, bypassing restrictive RLS policies -- that prevent direct inserts from non-admin roles.
+The policy -- on `fee_payments` is tightened to only allow inserts via this -- function or by an admin.
 -- ==================================================================

 -- ==================================================================